This content is viewable by Everyone

 Because locally installed Pulse Secure VPN client simplifies access when you aren't on campus, it's a good idea to make it your first choice when connecting remotely.
 More information about how to Install and Use Pulse Secure VPN Client (Windows & Mac) is available, or contact the IT Service Desk for assistance.

-When to use Pulse Secure VPN
+Using Pulse Secure VPN

 Use of the Pulse Secure VPN client is required to run:

 - A full desktop email client, such as Microsoft Outlook or Apple Mail, from your desktop or laptop